oseberg/devops-screener/README.md

 don't worry about making sure it's 100% bug free (though it certainly should be tested adequately).
 We prefer simple solutions.
 The goal is not for you to spend a lot of time on these problems.
-If it turns out to be very time-consuming please talk to me.
+If it turns out to be very time-consuming please talk to Alex before proceeding to ensure that what you're doing lines up with Oseberg's expectations.

-Please reach out to me if you have any questions about this or would like to seek clarification.
+Please reach out to Alex if you have any questions about this or would like to seek clarification.

 The interview team will use this assignment to determine if you may be a